yijiawen1203/The-minimum-wage-and-the-Great-Recession/readme.md

  my table is very different from the authors, i think the reason is that i use the different variable from the authors, the column name is not intuitive. for example, variable **thearn**  means Total household earned income , but variable **thtotinc** means  Total household income.
 I don't understand the difference betweent the two variables very much.

 meanwhile, some variables is missing, i don't know which is the right variable.

+my table 1 is very different from the papers. i suppose my variable is very different from theirs.

  明天的目标是figure 2...,至少画出一张图来。。。。